ISPBANANA/FLEARN/wiki-content/API-Setup-Guide.md

 🎉 **Congratulations!** Your FLEARN API should now be running successfully.

-For frontend integration, proceed to the [Authentication & Auth0](Authentication-Auth0) guide.
+For frontend integration, proceed to the [Authentication Guide](Authentication-Auth0) guide for detailed Google OAuth setup with NextAuth.